freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/refactor-global-variables-out-of-functions.md

 ## Description
 <section id='description'>
 So far, we have seen two distinct principles for functional programming:
 1) Don't alter a variable or object - create new variables and objects and return them if need be from a function.
+Note, you can not create new copies (or clones) of objects and arrays by assigning the variable that holds them to a new variable.
+So for example <code>const arrayCopy = originalArray;</code> does <strong>not</strong> create a new copy.
+Instead, use one of the array copy techniques shown previously in the curriculum.
-2) Declare function arguments - any computation inside a function depends only on the arguments, and not on any global object or variable.
+2) Declare function parameters - any computation inside a function depends only on the arguments passed to the function, and not on any global object or variable.
 Adding one to a number is not very exciting, but we can apply these principles when working with arrays or more complex objects.
 </section>